 A leader who’s afraid to be vulnerable might fear that if an employee is more intelligent or capable than him in certain ways, that employee might upstage him.
 A vulnerable leader has let go of the need to be the mastermind behind every decision.
 Remember that you don’t have to know how to solve every problem to be a good leader.
 You need to know how to find and nurture the people who do.
 Don’t feel threatened by their abilities—recruit them actively, and provide them with the mentorship and incentives that will help them succeed.
 Give team members meaningful responsibilities with opportunities to use their own creativity, and let them know you appreciate that they can do things that you can’t.

 If you’re hard to approach at work, imagine how much energy it takes for people to confront you about their concerns.
 That energy would be much better spent on team projects than on this unnecessary stress.
 Being the first to admit your shortcomings makes you more approachable, and it shows insight and self-awareness.
 It also makes problems easier to correct, allowing work to flow more smoothly.
 Sharpening your communication skills by learning to listen actively, use open body language, and stay fully engaged will help you make the most of these conversations.

 5. Learning to grow

 Strong leaders proactively ask for feedback, which puts them in an inherently vulnerable position.
-They might sometimes feel dismayed by the feedback they receive, but they realize this feedback provides a valuable opportunity to grow.
+They might sometimes feel dismayed by the feedback they receive, but they realize this feedback provides a valuable opportunity to hone the qualities of a great leader.
 By going outside of your comfort zone to ask for this feedback, you’ll move beyond the limitations that a false sense of invulnerability can impose.